Pattern 100 Zlotych 1960 "Mieszko and Dabrowka". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1960 "Mieszko and Dabrowka".
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 392413 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 4,200.
-Bidding took place May 16, 2024.
+The record price belongs to the lot 932 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 5,600.
+Bidding took place November 7, 2021.

 Сondition